dnmfarrell/jp/README.md

       "octocat"
     ]

+#### .fromstr
+Pops a string off the stack, strips its outer quotes and re-parses it as JSON.
+This can be used to cast a valid JSON string into any other JSON type.
+As `.ex` command output is always treated as strings, the two commands often go together:

+    jp '"date"' '"+%s"' 2 .ex .fromstr
+    1639074686

 #### .k
 Pops an object off the stack, pushing the first key back on the stack.
+See also `.v`.

     jp '{"a":1,"b":2}' .k
     "a"

-#### .v
+#### .pair
-Pops an object off the stack, pushing the first value back on the stack.
+Pops the top item off the stack, which must be a string.
+Pops the next item as its value and pushes an object with a single key/value pair back onto the stack.

-    jp '{"a":1,"b":2}' .v
-    1
+    jp 123 '"a"' .pair
+    {
+      "a": 123
+    }

 #### .uniq
 Pops an object off the stack, pushing the object back with any duplicate keys removed.
 The first key wins: